 Learn more about the Spine Center at Resurgens Orthopaedics.

-Common sciatica symptoms include pain radiating from your back to your lower limbs.
+Common sciatica symptoms include radicular pain that stretches from your back to your lower limbs.
 Sciatica pain can disrupt your routine and can make everyday tasks difficult.
 These symptoms include:

 Feeling pain in the lower back

 Episodes of pain in the leg or buttocks that are exacerbated by sitting

 Experiencing a tingling or burning sensation down your leg